-- A) The Electric City Utilities will provide all equipment necessary for confined space entry, maintain the equipment, and ensure that employees are properly trained to use the equipment. - B) Generally, the identified hazards in the confined space will dictate the specific types of equipment to be used.
-This equipment may include: - Atmospheric testing and monitoring before and during entry. - II) Ventilation to achieve and maintain acceptable entry conditions. - III) Communications to maintain contact with entrants or to summon rescues services. - IV) Personal protective equipment, when engineering controls and work practices do not adequately protect employees. - V) Lighting needed for employees to see well enough to work safely and to exit the space quickly in an emergency. - VI) Barriers and shields to protect entrants and exclude bystanders. - VII) Safe entry and exit of permit spaces (for example, ladders). - VIII) Any other equipment necessary for safe entry into and rescue from permit spaces. - C) Entry must not take place if all required equipment is not on hand and workable.
-Should any item of equipment malfunction, entry must be terminated immediately.
-Entry is not allowed to resume until all necessary equipment is on hand and working properly.
+- A) The City of Anderson Wastewater Dept will provide all equipment necessary for confined space entry, maintain the equipment, and ensure that employees are properly trained to use the equipment. - B) Generally, the identified hazards in the confined space will dictate the specific types of equipment to be used.
+This equipment may include:

+- 1) Atmospheric testing and monitoring before and during entry. - II) Ventilation to achieve and maintain acceptable entry conditions. - III) Communications to maintain contact with entrants or to summons rescue services. - IV) Personal protective equipment, when engineering controls and work practices do not adequately protect employees. - V) Lighting needed for employees to see well enough to work safely and to exit the space quickly in an emergency. - VI) Barriers and shields to protect entrants and exclude bystanders. - VII) Safe entry and exit permit spaces (for examples, ladders). - VIII) Any other equipment necessary for safe entry into and rescue from permit spaces. - C) A Sample of The Wastewater Dept's Confined Space Entry Permit and Alternate Entry Form for Confined Space can be seen at the end of the procedure list.